hackundsoehne/hackathonx-2021-website/_faq/70_whats a hackathon.md

 ---
 question: What's a hackathon?
 ---
-A hackathon is a programming marathon, where teams of 2-4 put their ideas together to create something exciting in only 32 hours.
+A hackathon is a programming marathon where teams of 2-5 people put their ideas together to create something exciting in one weekend.